 - Leaves and trees

 I dedicated 1 hour to go through the activities, however, they proved to be too many as we couldn’t cover the last 2 topics.
 Still, I hope the 2 moms who turned up (other 2 cancelled 😞) will benefit from what they heard at the workshop.

 The original ideas of these activities are either from other blogger moms or mine.
 I mainly came up with the conker games but here I’d also like to pay tribute to the pages I read and “steal” ideas from:

 - Laminated leaf rubbing (or just place leaves under a white sheet of paper and rub it with autumn colour crayons)

 - Leaf lacing

 Although I didn’t print the free printable leaves, just used our laminated leave that I’d punched on the sides.
-Shoelaces are pretty goof for threading, but if your child has any difficulties with the small ending you can add some cell tape to make the end firmer.
+Shoelaces are pretty good for threading, but if your child has any difficulties with the small ending you can add some sellotape to make the end firmer.

 Make leaf faces and people out of (laminated) leaves

 - Leaf shred pictures autumn images and animals too